Public input expected on the wild horse management plan in Wyoming - Mash Viral

 Article continues below …

-The analysis takes into account strategies for the herd management areas, which cover approximately 4,400 square miles, officials from the agency said.
+The analysis considers strategies for the herd management areas, which cover approximately 4,400 square miles (11,400 square kilometers), officials from the agency said.

 “Resolving land use conflicts in an area with closely mixed public and private lands can be difficult, especially when managing wildlife that is used to roaming freely.
 We are working to comply with the consent decision and resolve the conflict about the use of private horses by wild horses in the most effective way, ”said Tim Wakefield, manager of High Desert District.